 With the first development in 1888, there is an amazing diversity of housing styles in Town, the majority of which are single-family homes.
 According to the Department of Local Affairs the estimated 2017 population is 892 people.
 These residents appreciate and enjoy the diversity of architecture and mix of housing types.
 Of the 511 built residential parcels, six are duplexes and four are multifamily (of up to eight units).
 The 85 vacant parcels that still exist within the Town boundaries range from 0.1 acre to 2.5 acres in size.
-Figure 15 illustrates vacant parcels within the Town.
+Figure 15 illustrates vacant parcels within the Town as of 2019.

-Table 7 describes the median home values compared with the median household incomes for the Town as well as adjacent communities in the 2016 American Community Survey.
-Local residents expressed concern regarding the rising home values and the ability to continue to support community members of different income levels.
-Table 7 shows that home values are slightly lower than adjacent communities and incomes are somewhat higher.
+Table 7 describes the median home values compared with the median household incomes for the Town as well asadjacent communities in the 2016 American Community Survey.
+Local residents expressed concern regarding the risinghome values and the ability to continue to support community members of different income levels.
+This table shows thathome values are slightly lower than adjacent communities and incomes are somewhat higher.